When Jesus was born, was there really “no room in the inn?”

 - Joseph and Mary did not arrive in the middle of the night on the night of Jesus’ birth, as is commonly imagined, creating a sense of urgency to accept any accommodation.
 Instead, Joseph and Mary went up to Bethlehem in Luke 2:4, and then “while they were there, the time came for her to give birth” (2:6).
 They had arrived in Bethlehem at some point in the past, which would give Joseph time to sort out accommodation suitable for them.

-- Bethlehem was the village of Joseph’s origin, and in Jewish custom, when he arrived and told people who he was, the community would have found a place for him to stay as a guest, most likely with a relative.
+- Bethlehem was Joseph’s ancestral home, and in Jewish custom, when he arrived and told people who he was, the community would have found a place for him to stay as a guest, most likely with a relative.
 This is particularly true because he was also of the House of David, after which the town was called.
 To turn Joseph away from his ancestral village, particularly with a pregnant wife, would have caused deep shame for the community.
 (They also almost certainly traveled in a group for safety from highway bandits and other dangers.
 So there would have been companions to help the couple sort things out upon arrival if needed.)

 - Mary had relatives (Elizabeth and Zechariah) nearby in Judea (Bethlehem is in central Judea).
 Since Mary and Joseph arrived in Bethlehem prior to the night of Jesus’ birth, if there really had been no room available anywhere, and none of the likely companions could help, they very likely would have gone a few extra miles to Mary’s relatives’ home.